Home > Management > Remote work > Successful remote meetings

 Remote meetings: imperatives not to be forgotten

-In addition to the imperatives of controlling time, detecting interfering activities, managing disconnections and paying attention to feedback, every manager or project leader in a position to lead a remote meeting needs to respond to two essential challenges:
+In addition to the imperatives of controlling time, detecting interfering activities, managing breaks in the connection and paying attention to feedback, every manager or project leader in a position to lead a remote meeting needs to respond to two essential challenges:

 • on the other hand, it is essential toanimate in a different way, by rethinking its posture to better involve participants in this format so conducive to dropping out.
 And it's more the a player's skills that the presenter must mobilise, and this time, for the meeting.